 Applicants must demonstrate that they have considered and embedded these cross cutting themes in their project plans and delivery.

-Section 11 of the ERDF Operational Programme provides more information on what the Department of Communities and Local Government (DCLG) will take into account under these principles.
+Section 11 of the ERDF Operational Programme provides more information on what the Managing Authority (Ministry of Housing, Communities and Local Government) will take into account under these principles.

 The ERDF Operational Programme can be found here.

 All projects awarded ESIF funding must comply with European environmental legislation, which seeks to ensure that projects do not have adverse effects on the environment.
 European environmental legislation also requires that projects that are likely to have significant effects on the environment shall be subject to an assessment of those effects.
 For some types of projects, an assessment is mandatory, while for others it depends on whether the project is judged to have significant effects on the environment.

 Projects will need to show how they will meet the requirements of the sustainable development theme, including setting out whether the projects will have any of the following features: